Required CSV File Values for Error-Free Magento Import via Admin

 Without the following fields the product won’t be imported -

-- type_id - this field should contain the information that specifies to which type the product belongs, in other words if it is one component or complex.
+- type_id or _type - this field should contain the information that specifies to which type the product belongs, in other words if it is one component or complex.
 Here should be specified: simple, configurable, virtual, downloadable, grouped or bundle value.
 Note that it is case-sensitive and values should not be capitalized.

 - _attribute_set - here should be the name of attribute set to which products will be assigned.
 If you did not create any new attribute set, indicate - Default (field is also case sensitive).
 Otherwise put the name of attribute set exactly the same as you created.
 You can find it in Admin > Catalog > Attributes > Manage Attribute Set